-When I first went through Truth in the Tinsel, we did every craft and every lesson.
-My son was not even three!
-LOL!
-Hindsight: this may have been overkill!
-Obviously, this mama was doing all the crafts and musing to myself over the questions at the end of each lesson.
-Meanwhile, my dear, patient toddler gazed at me wondering who, exactly was this lady assigned to feed, care, and entertain him.
-(He is still agreeable to nearly any activity I want to embark on!
+Still, this mama was doing all the crafts and musing over the questions at the end of each lesson.
+Meanwhile, my dear, patient toddler gazed at me wondering who was this lady assigned to feed, care, and entertain him.
+(To this day though, he is still agreeable to nearly any activity I want to embark on!
 It’s a blessing because I love trying things!).

-Anyway.
-Because I’d just dove into the TinT lessons, I didn’t see till the END that Amanda White has FOUR ways to tell the Christmas story using her curriculum!
-So in case you’re wondering how to use your Truth in the Tinsel curriculum, I’m going over the benefits of each!
+That first year, I dove into the TinT lessons, so I didn’t see till the END that Amanda White has FOUR ways to tell the Christmas story using her curriculum!
+If you’re wondering how to use your Truth in the Tinsel curriculum, I’m going over the benefits of each!

 Because you can use the Truth in the Tinsel year after year, don’t feel pressure to get through all twenty-four lessons and crafts your first year.
 If you have small ones.
 Amanda outlines six Christmas Story Basics lessons: Light, Mary, Joseph, Swaddling Clothes, Shepherds, Gifts.

 I wish I’d done this my first year!
 For young ones, take your time and spread them over several days, like this:

 Day 1: Read the Scripture and sing a song.